Edible Mushrooms

 Slimy Spike-Cap

-Slimy Spike-Cap, Vancouver Island, BCGomphidius glutinosus, also known as the slimy spike cap can be found all over Vancouver Island.
+Slimy Spike Cap Mushroom, Vancouver Island, BCGomphidius glutinosus, also known as the slimy spike cap, can be found all over Vancouver Island.
 It has gills but is a member of the order Boletales, along with the boletes that incidentally do not have gills.
 The mushrooms sprout in spruce forests here on the Island.
 Look for them in the fall months.
-This mushroom sort of looks like a child’s toy top, the mushroom has a dark purple to brownish cap up to 12 cm in diameter, and the whole mushroom is often covered with a slimy veil when young.
+This mushroom sort of looks like a child’s toy top; the mushroom has a dark purple to brownish cap up to 12 cm in diameter, and the whole mushroom is often covered with a slimy veil when young.
 The fungus breaks free of this veil as it grows, leaving some strands and an indistinct ring.
 Read More….

 Zellers Bolete

 Some of the Edible Mushrooms listed here are not only edible and easy to identify but are truly delicious.
-Some of them are more geared toward pros, learn the easy ones first, then move on to the more difficult ones.
-Learn about each mushroom one at a time and only eat the ones you know for sure are good to eat and the first time you try an edible mushroom, consume only a small amount.
+Some of them are more geared toward pros; learn the easy ones first, then move on to the more difficult ones.
+Learn about each mushroom one at a time and only eat the ones you know for sure are good to eat.
+The first time you try an edible mushroom, consume only a small amount.

 A walk in the fall through the forest looking for Edible Mushrooms is good for you, good for your body, and good for your spirit.
 It’s almost like meditation to me.
 You are surrounded by nature in all its glory.
-Most times, it’s either raining or has just rained ( best time to hunt mushrooms) and there are such sounds coming from the forest.
+Most times, it’s either raining or has just rained ( best time to hunt mushrooms), and such sounds are coming from the forest.
 The sounds of raindrops dripping from the trees, the sounds of babbling creeks made active by the rainfall.
 The sound of Insects that are starting to come out from hiding.
-Overall this is the sound of the various birds that are singing.
+Overall, this is the sound of the various birds that are singing.
 This is such a wonderful way to spend the day.

 Blue Chanterrele Mushroom, Edible Mushrooms, Pacific Northwest